How To Sell Videos With YouTube

 - can be digested in under 10 minutes.

 Example: Let’s continue the yoga example.
-If your YouTube video is about breathing techniques for anxiety, your lead magnet can be PDF or a video called “10 Questions To Ease Your Anxiety In 10 Minutes A Day”.
+If your YouTube video is about breathing techniques for anxiety, your lead magnet can be PDF called “10 Questions To Ease Your Anxiety In 10 Minutes A Day”.
 By the way, a great way to get more people to download your lead magnet is to use a multi-step form.

 Step #4: Publish a simple opt-in page